external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Several large trays holing many 3" plastic pots, each with a tomato seedling

-Growing tomatoes in larger pots takes up significant space.
+Growing tomatoes in larger pots takes up significantly more space

 Starting seeds in small pots also helps to mitigate the challenges of low germination.
 If a tomato variety has low germination and some seeds don’t germinate, this wastes the space and resources used to start those seeds.

-When growing tomatoes in 20-row trays, an instance of low germination might only waste a few square inches of greenhouse space.
-If we had planted tomato seeds in separate 3-inch pots, a few square inches would turn into half a tray of wasted space, soil, and water.
+When growing tomatoes in 200-cell trays, an instance of low germination might only waste a few square inches of greenhouse space.
+If these tomato seeds were planted in 3-inch pots, a few square inches would turn into significantly more wasted space, soil, and water.

 A 20-row tray of tomato seedlings in a greenhouse, with a bare patch of soil in the middle